SimonWoodtli/zet/20220205151226/README.md

 # Zettelkasten: Markdown Guideline

+## General Rules

+Generally speaking use the CommonMark guideline but extent it with these rules.

+* Title max.
+50 characters wide (so git commit message works too)
+* Wrap everything but references block to 79 columns
+* Substantial code, raw, and images should be in separate files
+* All reference links must be explicit and visible
+* Begin block quotes with a semantic emoji (> 🧐)
+* Try not too use too many embedded links but prefer to put them in 'Related' section at the end
+* Only use screenshots when necessary, if you can describe something with words you should.
+Otherwise it will bloat your zet repo over time.
+* No HTML allowed in any way
+* No spaces between opening fence token and keyword
+* Use three backticks for fenced content
+* Only use three tildes if fenced content contains three backticks
+* Only use four tildes if fenced content contains three tildes
+* Use two or more trailing spaces for hard breaks
+* Avoid horizontal rule like these: `----`
+* Only `*`,`**`,`***` for italic, bold, bold italic
+* Only `1.` for ordered lists
+* Only `* ` for unordered lists
+* Table block must begin with `|`
+* If a block begins with `|` it *must* be a table.

-## 1. Hints, Notes and Important
+## 1. Quote Blocks: Hints, Notes, Important etc.

 ### When

 If you have some 'additional' info in a section/paragraph.
 Which relates to the section/title/paragraph and can be described briefly.

 ### How

+* Quoted blocks start with a angle bracket at the beginning
 * Idea: `> 💡`
 * Note: `> 📝`
 * Hint/Advice: `> 🧐`